8 Best Pho Restaurants in Ho Chi Minh City

 • Price range: 40,000 – 66,000 VND

 Compared to many famous noodle shops in HCMC, Pho Phu Vuong restaurant appears quite late.
-But since its inception until now, this restaurant has quickly satisfied many customers in Saigon.
+Since its inception, this restaurant has consistently satisfied many customers in Saigon.

-Pho Phu Vuong has long been famous for its delicious Pho bowl because the broth had the specific flavour and sweet taste, and it’s good to eat with beef balls.
+Pho Phu Vuong has long been renowned for its delicious Pho bowls, thanks to the broth’s distinctive flavor and sweet taste, which pairs well with beef balls.

-Pho Phu Vuong Restaurant welcomes a lot of famous Vietnamese artists, countless foreign guests.
-This restaurant quickly asserts its brand name as well as the delicious taste.
+Pho Phu Vuong Restaurant welcomes numerous famous Vietnamese artists and a multitude of foreign guests.
+This restaurant quickly establishes its brand name and showcases its delicious taste.

-However, the restaurant still has some disadvantages when serving the noodle for a long time, making customers wait.
-But, with its attractive taste, it makes customers feel happy to wait for a great flavour of the noodle soup.
+However, the restaurant still has some disadvantages, particularly in serving noodles for a long time, which can cause customers to wait in line.
+But, with its attractive taste, it makes customers feel happy to wait for a great flavor of the noodle soup.

 • Address 1: 333 Le Van Sy, Ward 1, Tan Binh District, City.
 HCMC